vcsala/xit-extended/README.md

 - `dueDateOverdue` - due date part of the description (only on open or ongoing items), where the due date has been already passed
 - `tag` - tags in description (only on open or ongoing items)
 - `wrongToken` - lines which cannot be parsed (they do not follow the specification)

+## Configuration

+This extension provides configurations through VSCode's configuration settings.
+All configurations are under `xit-extended.*.`.
+At this moment, the configuration allows the user to decide if the items removed (by the XIT: Remove Completed and Obsolete command) are saved to a separate file.
+If yes, the user can also configure the name of the file (it is created in the same directory where the original *.xit file is opened from).

+By default, the save flag is set to false.
+The default filename is `deleted.xit`.